sergiers3/How-to-visualize-3D-data/Readme.md

-# This repo contains the code for the assignment 1 of visualization
+# This repo contains the code for different visualization techniques

 Please, take a look to the [report](https://github.com/sergiers3/How-to-visualize-3D-data-/blob/master/Final%20report.pdf) for further info!